 You can’t control any of those variables.

 An unconflicted buyer doesn’t make buying decisions based on available cash.
 Instead, he or she is more likely to be swayed by psychological, social, and personality factors.
-You have to do lots of consumer research to reach these buyers.
+You have to do lots of consumer research to reach these buyers and lead them in your marketing funnel.

 A tightwad doesn’t spend money frivolously.
 He or she wants to hang on to every last cent, so your product has to be super appealing to convince that person to open up the wallet.